The benefits of ‘loop structuring’ for South African residents: four years on

 The Authorised Dealer must also view an independent auditor’s report verifying that the transaction has been concluded on an arm’s-length basis and at a fair market-related price.

 When the transaction is complete, the Authorised Dealer must submit a report to the SARB’s Financial Surveillance Department (FinSurv).
-This report must include the name(s) of the South African affiliated foreign investor(s), a description of the assets to be acquired, the name of the South African target investment company (if applicable), the date of the acquisition, and the foreign currency amount introduced.
+This report must include the name(s) of the South African affiliated foreign investor(s), a description of the assets acquired, the name of the South African target investment company, the date of the acquisition, and the foreign currency amount introduced.

-The Authorised Dealer must also submit an annual progress report to FinSurv.
+The Authorised Dealer must also submit an annual progress report to FinSurv which will be requested from the representatives of the South African company.

 Sovereign Structuring Services